iluvjava/Maths/Notebook 2.0 obsidian/README.MD.md

 \p
 $$

 Yeah.
 That is all you need to read this obsidian notebook.
+I have some global macros like:

+$$
+\e, \R,\Z,
+$$

+and that is for now.